codefresh-io/docs.codefresh.io/_docs/pipelines/steps.md

 ## Step directory

-In the case of freestyle steps we also offer a [plugin marketplace](https://codefresh.io/steps/) with several existing plugins for popular integrations.
+For freestyle steps, we also offer a [plugin marketplace](https://codefresh.io/steps/){:target="\_blank"} with several existing plugins for popular integrations.

 {% include
 image.html